 *Non-biological definition of “spunk” intended.
 No physical specimens, please.

 How much does this gig pay?

 Asking about money first thing?
 So tacky.
 We hope that your interest in writing for this site stems from a love of writing and a yearning for intelligent discourse.
 Also, money.
-We pay $100 per published full-length article (1,000 words or more) and $50 for the rare shorty.
-We also have small but pleasant ongoing residual rewards.
-Our site also earns income from opportunities such as book publications, and as these arise, each author is compensated based on his or her level of participation.
-Additionally, DamnInteresting.com is well enough known that it makes a handsome bullet point on any résumé.
+We pay $150 per published article, with a minimum length of 1,000 words.
+We also pay pleasant ongoing residual rewards.
+Our site additionally earns income from opportunities such as book publications, and as these arise, each author is compensated based on his or her level of participation.
+In terms of non-material rewards, DamnInteresting.com is well enough known that it makes a handsome bullet point on any résumé.